Orchestrate at Scale: Events Become Your #1 Growth Channel With Seamless Data Execution

 National Instruments, a Certain customer, reshaped its event follow-up and orchestration model and saw measurable gains:

 Another enterprise customer runs more than 200 global events annually.
 The events include conferences, roadshows, and partner events.
-The enterprise centralizes and orchestrates its event data.
-Centralizing and orchestrating event data gives portfolio-level visibility.
+By centralizing and orchestrating their event data, the customer gained portfolio-level visibility.
+This visibility covered which event formats and geographies produced the strongest pipeline and fastest sales cycles.

 Seven Capabilities That Define Effective Orchestration